OrestTa/MultipleCalendarsSelector/docs/README.md

 [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause)

-Copyright 2021 Orest Tarasiuk Dessert Ventures
+Copyright 2021 Dessert Ventures Orest Tarasiuk Igor Tarasiuk

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: